kristjanjogi/KPT-2.3/README.md

 ## 7. Repository purpose

-This repository is intended to hold the KPT 2.3 standard and its supporting implementation-oriented artifacts.
+This repository is intended to hold the public standard layer of KPT 2.3 and its supporting implementation-oriented artifacts.

-The repo is not only for abstract specification.
 It is intended to support:
 - standard publication;
 - review and discussion;
 - conformance work;